 - Growth mindset: to consider areas of competence you might develop.

 - Deliberate practice: conscious skills development.

 - T-shaped capabilities: for combining broad and deep competence

-The concept was loosely outlined by Warren buffet for the first time in his 1996 shareholder letter although Charlie Munger has helped to popularise the mental model.
+Circle of Competence was loosely outlined by Warren buffet for the first time in his 1996 shareholder letter although Charlie Munger has helped to popularise the mental model.
 A similar approach can be traced all the way back to Andrew Carnegie.

 Oops, That’s Members’ Only!